Ladzislau/SocialMediaApplication/README.md

 - Java JWT - Java JWT is used for JWT (JSON Web Token) implementation.
 - Hibernate Validator - Hibernate Validator is used for user data validation.
 - Swagger - Swagger was used for API documentation generation.
+- Lombok - Lombok is used to reduce boilerplate code by generating common methods and simplifying Java development.

 ## Features